Aliases for PSMD9 Gene

 GeneCards Summary for PSMD9 Gene

 PSMD9 (Proteasome 26S Subunit, Non-ATPase 9) is a Protein Coding gene.
-Diseases associated with PSMD9 include nerve compression syndrome and carpal tunnel syndrome, familial.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include transcription coactivator activity and bHLH transcription factor binding.
+Diseases associated with PSMD9 include Carpal Tunnel Syndrome and Generalized Anxiety Disorder.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Antigen processing-Cross presentation.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and bHLH transcription factor binding.
 An important paralog of this gene is ENSG00000256950.

 Acts as a chaperone during the assembly of the 26S proteasome, specifically of the base subcomplex of the PA700/19S regulatory complex (RC).
 During the base subcomplex assembly is part of an intermediate PSMD9:PSMC6:PSMC3 module, also known as modulator trimer complex; PSMD9 is released during the further base assembly process.